-Circumstance Number of Days which maybe be authorised Additional Notes Religious Observance 2 day in any one academic year additional days for travelling abroad will NOT be authorised and will be subject to a fixed penalty notice Family wedding / religious celebration 2 days in any one period of absence additional days for travelling abroad will NOT be authorised and will be subject to a fixed penalty notice

-Face it one academic year Family Emergency/compassionate 2 days in any one period of absence additional days for travelling abroad will NOT be authorised and may be subject to a fixed leave Manian and O along in annu penalty notice Maximum of 3 days in any one academic year Participation in a performance Dependent on LA license Absence must not be authorised if licence is not obtained by parents from LA additional days for travelling abroad will NOT be authorised and may be subject to a fixed penalty notice Parents are required to obtain a licence from the LA Not to be authorised if a pupil's attendance would fall below 96% School to make arrangements for pupil to receive a suitable education For not less than 6 hours per week and During each complete period of 4 weeks or if less than 4 weeks during that period, for periods of time not less than 3 hours a day and On days where pupils would be expected to attend school and For not more than 5 hours on any such day Participation in a sporting event - competing at a county level or above only Maximum of 4 days in any one academic year unless there are extraordinary circumstances additional days for travelling abroad will NOT be authorised and may be subject to a fixed penalty notice Gypsy/Roma and Traveller NA but only travel for Absences will not be granted for any other Absence occupational reasons other than occupational circumstances circumstances .
-Name and Address of both parents (to be completed in all cases for all applications) Signed (Parent with Parental Responsibility): Date: To be completed by school - copied retained on record - copy to parents (Tick as appropriate) Pupil's current attendance % (Y - Leave absence already taken this academic year Leave absence alleady laken his academic year Absence authorised No f urther action Register Code/Reason
+Circumstance Number of Days which maybe be authorised Additional Notes Religious Observance 2 days in any one academic year Additional days for travelling abroad will NOT be authorised and will be subject to a fixed penalty notice Family wedding / religious celebration that falls on a school day.
+Family Emergency/compassionate leave 1 day in any one period of absence Maximum of 3 days in any one academic year 2 days in any one period of absence Maximum of 3 days in any one academic year No time will be authorised for travelling in the UK Additional days for travelling abroad will NOT be authorised and will be subject to a fixed penalty notice Evidence of the event will need to be provided Additional days for travelling abroad will NOT be authorised and may be subject to a fixed penalty notice Participation in an arts/theatre events as part of a professional organisation that falls on a school day.
+Dependent on LA license Absence must not be authorised if licence is not obtained by parents from LA No time will be authorised for travelling in the UK Additional days for travelling abroad will NOT be authorised and may be subject to a fixed penalty notice Parents are required to obtain a licence from the LA Not to be authorised if a pupil's attendance will mean amounting to 6 days or more School to make arrangements for pupil to receive a suitable education For not less than 6 hours per week and During each complete period of 4 weeks or if less than 4 weeks during that period, for periods of time not less than 3 hours a day and On days where pupils would be expected to attend school and For not more than 5 hours on any such day Participation in a sporting event that falls on a school day2.1 - competing at a county level or above only Maximum of 3 days in any one academic year unless there are extraordinary circumstances No time will be authorised for travelling in the UK Additional days for travelling abroad will NOT be authorised and may be subject to a fixed penalty notice Gypsy/Roma and Traveller Absence Name and Address of both pare t NA but only travel for occupational circumstances nts (to be completed in all co Absences will not be granted for any other reasons other than occupational circumstances ases for all applications)

-Unauthorised Absence 10 o sessi d Penalty Notice r more sessions (1 on = 1⁄2 day) in the ent or previous half Register Code e/Reason Yes No Not deemed as exceptional circumstances 0 Yes No Unauthorised Holiday G Yes No Pupil at level of persistent absence 0 Yes No Religious observance above 1 day in academic year 0 Yes No Family celebration above 2 days in academic year 0 Yes No Exam period 0 Yes No Other - please specify 0 Head Teacher Signa ture: Date:
+Signed (Parent with Parental Responsibility): To be completed by school (tick as appropriate) Date: copy of full form re copy of full form se oil record Pupil's current attendance % (YTD) Absence in days already taken this academic year: Absence authorised in days: No further action Register Code Reason Unauthorised Absence in days: Fixed Penalty Notice 10 or more sessions (1 session = 1⁄2 day) in the current or previous half term.
+Register Code Reason Yes No Not deemed as exceptional circumstances 0 Yes No Unauthorised Holiday G Yes No Pupil at level of persistent absence 0 Yes No Religious observance above 2 day in academic year 0 Yes No Family celebration above 2 days in academic year 0 Yes No Exam period 0 Yes No Other - please specify 0 N/A No Retrospective Request 0 Yes No Request evidence not provided/form incomplete 0